sayout-de003/ParallelX-/README.md

 3. **Training Start**:
    - After selecting the IDE and setting up the environment, training is initiated from the main device.
    - The training task is distributed across connected devices, utilizing parallel processing to accelerate the model training process.

 ---

+## How It Works: Workflow Diagram

+Below is a visual representation of the project workflow.
+(Add your diagram here.)

+---